enkidevs/curriculum/Web/HTML/images/image-alt.md

 The `<img>` elements are used for embedding an image in a web page or a document.
 The `alt` attribute exists to specify an alternate text for an image that cannot be displayed.

 It provides extra information to the user if for some reason they cannot view the image.
-Whether it is a broken link  n unsupported image format, a poor internet connection, or if the users uses a screen reader.
+Whether it is a broken link, an unsupported image format, a poor internet connection, or if the users uses a screen reader.

 Example:
 ```
 <img src="rainforest.png"